From the Editors

-The bubble language is pervasive but is not coherent.
+The bubble language is pervasive but it is not coherent.
 Some argue that the bubble is economic, poised to pop and thereby destroy Ramallah’s boomtown economy.
 Others contend that the bubble is an artificial force that encourages inorganic businesses that can’t survive the occupation.
-And others maintain that the bubble is based in government debt, or that the bubble is a “problem” that the private sector will need to solve, or that the bubble might be made of consumer debt.
+And others maintain that the bubble is based in government debt, or that it is a “problem” that the private sector will need to solve.
+Or that it might be made of consumer debt.

-And some argue that the bubble is a sphere of representation, a cultural fact that is productive of a different kind of public space, which marks Ramallah as a place somehow not of Palestine, where foreign visitors are isolated from Palestinians in villages.
+Some argue that the bubble is a sphere of representation, a cultural fact productive of a different kind of public space, which marks Ramallah as somehow not of Palestine, and where foreign visitors are isolated from Palestinians in villages.

-Yet others argue that Ramallah itself is a bubble and thereby insulated from Israeli apartheid.
+While others suggest that Ramallah itself is a bubble and thereby insulated from Israeli apartheid.
 And that now, post-intifada, it enables widespread exhaustion to give rise to individual aspiration, and provides Palestinians relief from the political situation.

 The question is: what binds these accounts together?